microsoft/pyright/docs/settings.md

 **pyright.openFilesOnly** [boolean]: Determines whether pyright analyzes (and reports errors for) all files in the workspace, as indicated by the config file.
 If this option is set to true, pyright analyzes only open files.
 This setting is deprecated in favor of python.analysis.diagnosticMode.
 It will be removed at a future time.

 **pyright.useLibraryCodeForTypes** [boolean]: Determines whether pyright reads, parses and analyzes library code to extract type information in the absence of type stub files.
-This can add significant overhead and may result in poor-quality type information.
+Type information will typically be incomplete.
+We recommend using type stubs where possible.
 The default value for this option is false.

 **python.analysis.typeshedPaths** [array of paths]: Paths to look for typeshed modules.
 Pyright currently honors only the first path in the array.